Which option is the only way to go to Heaven?:

-The King James translation was also hundreds of years before occultism became more prevalent in the English speaking world around 1875 (most bibles today rely on the English "Revised Version" translation of 1881.)
+The King James translation was also hundreds of years before occultism became more prevalent in the English speaking world in the 1800's (most bibles today rely on the English "Revised Version" translation of 1881).
 THE KJV and/or its preceding text base happened before all the mainline denominations of "Christianity" came into existence with all their different doctrines and biases.
 Also the KJV came way before the numerous political and ideological biases we have in today's culture.
-I am not saying other translations of the Bible can't be accurate, but they can often lead to confusion, and for these reasons alone, I find the KJV more trustworthy.

 If confused about a word in the King James Bible, I suggest you look it up in Noah Webster's "American Dictionary Of The English Language" (1828) below:

-NOTE: Please keep in mind that CONTEXT for everything in the Bible is key, and there are MANY false gospels and deceptions out there, so below is a great free "Verse By Verse" Bible study tool to help you have an in depth and accurate study of the scriptures so that you can apply them to your own life, when applicable, according to context, in order to grow as a believer and earn eternal rewards in heaven (NOT to earn or keep your salvation; that is a done deal by faith alone in Jesus' payment for your sins; hence the gospel, which means "Good News").
+NOTE: Please keep in mind that CONTEXT for everything in the Bible is key, and there are MANY false gospels and deceptions out there, so let the Holy Spirit reveal the scriptures to you so that you can apply them to your own life, when applicable, according to context, in order to grow as a believer and earn eternal rewards in heaven (NOT to earn or keep your salvation; that is a done deal by faith alone in Jesus' payment for your sins; hence the gospel, which means "Good News").
 While no Christian is always right about everything (we're just imperfect humans saved by God's free gift of salvation), cherry-picking verses out of context and tolerating false doctrine is dangerous.
 Don't get down on yourself if you don't understand everything in the Bible.
 God understands everything, but people are at different places in their spiritual walk.
 Our eyes are not on imperfect man, but on the perfect Lord Jesus Christ.
 Just read the scriptures and grow on the milk of the word into a mature man.
 Be grateful for whatever God does reveal to you and whatever you don't understand, you can pray for revelation and if God reveals it to you, He reveals it to you.

-I recommend to begin studies in the New Testament starting with the book of Romans through Revelation, then Matthew, Mark, Luke, John, and Acts (understanding now the free gift of salvation in Jesus and your new identity in Christ and learning and following the words and commandments of Jesus Himself), then the Old Testament from Genesis to Malachi (again understanding the new covenant you are under by faith in the free gift of eternal life in Jesus Christ, as to not get confused with the old covenant under the Law Of Moses, etc.) "Verse By Verse" is also available in app format (both for iOS & Android):
+I recommend to begin studies in the New Testament starting with the book of Romans through Revelation, then Matthew, Mark, Luke, John, and Acts (understanding now the free gift of salvation in Jesus and your new identity in Christ and learning and following the words and commandments of Jesus Himself), then the Old Testament from Genesis to Malachi (again understanding the new covenant you are under by faith in the free gift of eternal life in Jesus Christ, as to not get confused with the old covenant under the Law Of Moses, etc.).

 Q: What Kind Of Church Should I Go To?

-- Get baptized to be saved, go to church to be saved, give money to be saved, etc.
+- Get baptized to be saved, go to church to be saved, give money to be saved, etc...

-Examples of false religions: ALL OF THEM including Roman Catholicism, Mormonism, Jehovah's Witnesses, Islam, Hinduism, Atheism, Buddhism, Folk Religions, Sikhism, Scientology, New Age, Pantheism, Transhumanism, Transgenderism, Humanism, Liberalism, Conservatism, Gnosticism, Christ-consciousness, Judaism after the death of Jesus when the temple veil was torn in two (circa AD 33), the other apparent 45,000 different denominations of Christianity (or so-called), Ecumenicalism, and every other religion or spiritual form or technique to gain "enlightenment," hidden wisdom, prosperity, self-esteem, self-glorification, or glorifying man's achievements, etc.
+Examples of false religions: ALL OF THEM including Roman Catholicism, Mormonism, Jehovah's Witnesses, Calvinism, Arminianism, Islam, Hinduism, Atheism, Buddhism, Folk Religions, Sikhism, Scientology, New Age, Pantheism, Transhumanism, Transgenderism, Humanism, Liberalism, Conservatism, Gnosticism, Christ-consciousness, Esotericism, Judaism after the death of Jesus when the temple veil was torn in two (circa AD 33), the other apparent 45,000 different denominations of Christianity (or so-called), Ecumenicalism, and every other religion or spiritual form or technique to gain "enlightenment," hidden wisdom, prosperity, self-esteem, self-glorification, love of the world, or glorifying man's achievements, etc.

 If anybody says you are saved by any other way than by what Jesus did by paying 100% for your sins, it is a false gospel.
-You can't earn your way to heaven or pay for your sins yourself (no matter how many verses one takes out of context.)
-One sin sends you to hell, so it is impossible for your "good" action(s) to outweigh your bad actions because one sin against a Holy eternal God deserves eternal judgment because God is eternally righteous and perfect and by default must judge any and all evil in the universe, no matter where it comes from.
+You can't earn your way to heaven or pay for your sins yourself (no matter how many verses one takes out of context).
+One sin sends you to hell, so it is impossible for your "good" action(s) to outweigh your bad actions because one sin against a Holy eternal God deserves eternal judgment because God is eternal and righteous and perfect and by default must judge any and all evil in the universe, no matter where it comes from.
 Thank God that even though He must judge sin because He is a perfectly fair judge, He has also created a way out of punishment by punishing Jesus with all of your sins instead of punishing you, because He loves you, and doesn't want you to go to hell, even though you should because you've sinned and broken God's Holy and perfect law.

 But you can only accept this free gift by believing it before you die, otherwise you won't be able to enter heaven.
 It is a FREE GIFT you cannot earn, maintain or work for or towards in any sense; you accept it by faith alone in what Christ did for you alone.
 But God doesn't force you to accept the gift.
 You must choose to accept it by believing it.
 Step out in faith believing the good news, even if you don't "feel" like you believe it.
 Don't go by your feelings.
 "We walk by faith, NOT by sight" (feelings, emotions, opinions, experiences); no matter how "great" or even "Christian" that sight may appear, seem, or feel.
 Many powerful spiritual deceptions exist even in the name of Jesus, but only ONE true way and that is the NARROW way through Jesus ALONE.
 HE is the door, none else; and HIS payment for our sins ALONE "gets us through the door" to eternal life with God.
 He's the one that's perfect, not you and we enter through Him by faith.

-You didn't "give your life to Jesus" as some say.
+You didn't "give your life to Jesus" (to be saved) as some say.
 Rather, Jesus gave HIS life for YOU.
 Know that if you believe, your sins are forgiven and that you are a new creation in Christ.
 If you are indeed a new creation in Christ by simple child-like faith in the good news alone, then renew your mind to learn your new identity in Christ and act accordingly while in this body.
 So-called "Giving your life to Christ" (repenting of sin/pursuing holiness) happens AFTER you are saved and is a life-long process some call "sanctification."
 I believe believers can loose rewards in heaven based on what they do here, but I do not believe a believer can "loose" their salvation once they are born again into eternity.
 The Holy Spirit doesn't just float in and out of you so to speak every time you sin (though it does grieve the Holy Spirit inside you when you sin).
 When you think about it and look at verses word for word in context, this doctrine that teaches you can loose your salvation make no sense and void God's promises.
 You can't be born and then unborn, then born again and again as some seem to imply.
 God is not wishy washy.
 You are born again the moment you truly believe the gospel like a second conception; in an instant; and will be transformed in an instant when you finally see Jesus as He is.
 Stand on HIS promises that He is faithful (even when you're not).
 HE saved you - you didn't save yourself.
 If you didn't do anything to earn your salvation, how can you do anything to loose it?

-Since it is also important to the function of Christian families and the church at large and such a popular issue in the world today, it is worth noting that relations outside of marriage (which is only between one biologically born male and one biologically born female) is unbiblical, as is divorce (except optional in cases of adultery.)
-Be assured, however, that if you are a believer, all your sin is forgiven when it was nailed to the cross of Christ, so we should try to reflect that in our everyday lives to glorify God and earn rewards in Heaven by putting sin to death while we're here on earth.
-This includes not having fellowship with Christians who sin unrepentantly (without remorse), so that our prospective rewards won't be lost and we can glorify God.
+Since it is also important to the function of Christian families and the church at large and such a popular issue in the world today, it is worth noting that relations outside of marriage (which is only between one biologically born male and one biologically born female) is unbiblical and sinful, as is divorce (except perhaps optional in cases of adultery).
+Be assured, however, that if you are a believer, all your sin is forgiven when it was nailed to the cross of Christ, so we should try to reflect that in our everyday lives to glorify God and earn rewards in Heaven by putting sin to death while we're here on the earth.
+This includes not having fellowship with proclaimed Christians who sin unrepentantly (without remorse), so that our prospective rewards won't be lost and we can glorify God to the world.